 Next up was a paddle across to some islands that lay in an entirely different ecosystem.
 The sea bottom was sandy so the swimming looked far more appealing.

 With the tide dropping, we couldn’t get into some of the islands.
-Fortunately the mangrove tunnel was still accessible – great fun to paddle, especially the tight turns.
+Fortunately the mangrove tunnel was still accessible – great fun to kayak, especially the tight turns.
 It was particularly beautiful with the filtered light.
 I spotted a well-fed raccoon – one who probably eats like a king with so much seafood at its doorstep.

 On the home stretch we passed a group of trees used as a roost by pelicans.
 There were 12 hanging out when we were there.
 Around the next corner we spotted an iguana – exotic in my books but a pest if you live in Key West.
 In fact, you can hire iguana exterminators!